 Testmasters – Best In-Person Class

 In our digitally connected world, virtual classes or on-demand prep is often the most popular and accessible choice.
 However, nothing is more beneficial for many students than a live, in-person class experience.
 That’s why we chose to highlight Testmaster’s in-person LSAT classes.
-These classes are available in 12 states and the District of Columbia, usually in or near large population centers.
+These classes are currently available in 20 cities, including New York, Los Angeles, Miami, Atlanta, and Washington, D.C.
 For students who can’t attend an in-person class, Testmasters also offers on-demand and live online courses.

 What We Like